 Developing positive attitudes towards Mathematics is a priority at Giles Junior.
 Learning from mistakes and “getting out of the learning pit” is something we regularly celebrate in lessons.
 Where learners have gaps in their learning this addressed through a range of strategies which allow pupils to catch up and keep up.
 Interventions might be:

-It is rare that pupils are withdrawn from lessons to have additional interventions although there are occasions where this is a agreed as part of a provision plan agreed with the pupil and parents.
+It is rare that pupils are withdrawn from lessons to have additional interventions although there are occasions where this is agreed as part of a provision plan agreed with the pupil and parents.

 Fluency Sessions